malmgrenola/rooster/README.md

 About text is used from [Tapnell farm](https://tapnellfarm.com/about-tapnell-farm)

+Product information and product images is used from [daylesford.com](https://www.daylesford.com/online-shop/)

 #### Style Information

 ##### Selected Typefaces

-Site use ... provided by ... to stay clean on all supported platforms
+Site use sans-serif to stay clean on all supported platforms.

 ##### Color Scheme